-These little metal marvels are a convenient way to bring heat into the most far-flung room.
-But make no mistake: these devices have significant drawbacks when compared to other types of heating.
+Electric wall heaters are a convenient way to bring heat into the most far-flung room.
+They install exactly where you need them; their location is not pre-determined by HVAC ductwork.
+But make no mistake: these devices do have some drawbacks when compared to other types of heating.

-Wall heaters can heat up an entire room, and quickly, too.
-These heaters are perfect for single rooms, not for entire floors or multiple areas.
+Wall heaters can quickly heat up an entire room.
+These heaters are perfect for single rooms.
+They are not for entire floors or for multiple areas.

 If you have several rooms on a floor, you'll need one heater per room, plus one or more for each hallway or common area.